 My hypothesis is that we felt great from the negative ions.
 Negative ions are negatively charged molecules that are known to make us feel good.
 The air is filled with them right after a rain storm and near the base of a waterfall.
 You know that good feeling in the air after it rains – I had that feeling the whole time in Sedona.
 There is a high level of negatively charged ions in Sedona.
 Perhaps the negative ions are coming from the vortex.

-Sedona is a Great Year Round Destination That’s Even Better at Christmas
+Vortex or Not, Sedona is a Great Destination That’s Even Better at Christmas

 Whether you go to Sedona for the exuberant Christmas spirit or any time of year, Sedona is a great place to go and feel good.
 You’ll get lots of fun outdoor time in the most beautiful red rock setting.
 You can partake in a Vortex tour, do some energy healing, eat delicious food and just relax.
 It’s a perfect healthy vacation, romantic weekend getaway, adventurous family trip or a stop on a Southwest road trip.